Derrinlough Community Benefit Fund Opening Soon

 The development of Derrinlough Wind Farm involves an investment by BnM of over €150m in low carbon electricity generation infrastructure in Co.
 Offaly.
 The project will make a significant contribution to the achievement of Ireland’s 80% renewable electricity target by 2030.

-BnM’s interest in bringing forward the proposed Derrinlough Wind Farm is a result of the company’s transition to becoming a major supplier of renewable energy.
+We are committed to leading the change to more sustainable use of resources in BnM.
+Wind energy is one of the solutions we are developing to create this change.
+BnM’s interest in bringing forward the Derrinlough Wind Farm is a result of the company’s transition to becoming a major supplier of renewable energy.
 As part of its Brown to Green Strategy, the company is implementing an extensive peatland rehabilitation programme and expanding its new low carbon operations.
-A key objective of this strategy involves using the land to continue to underpin Ireland’s energy independence by developing green, sustainable energy sources to assist with Ireland’s commitment to generate 80% renewable electricity by 2030.
+A key objective of this strategy involves using the land to continue to underpin Ireland’s energy independence by developing green, sustainable energy sources.

 The Wind Farm